Materials-Consortia/OPTIMADE/README.md

 The [develop branch of the repository](https://github.com/Materials-Consortia/OPTiMaDe/tree/develop) contains the present in-development version of the specification.

-API and client implementations are RECOMMENDED to implement the lastest named release.
+API and client implementations are RECOMMENDED to implement the latest named release.
 If the latest named release is a release candidate, it is also RECOMMENDED that they implement the latest stable release.